startersclan/docker-sourceservers/README.md

 ### Invocation via wrapper script vs binary

-The official games from Valve come with an wrapper script and a binary as part of the game files, both of which reside in the game's root directory.
+The official games from Valve come with a wrapper script and a binary as part of the game files, both of which reside in the game's root directory.

 The wrapper script, commonly used in non-containerized setups: